Compiled by the Road Trip Alberta team

 It can be a fairly straightforward drive, but there are also so many reasons to stop along the way (including Banff… hello)!
 Whether you choose to hit these hot spots on the way there or the way back, just be sure to schedule some extra time in at least one direction!

 About the route

 The distance between Calgary and Lake Louise varies if you’re taking the fast route or the slightly more scenic route.

 - Fastest route – From Calgary to Lake Louise, take the Trans-Canada (Highway 1).
 The distance on this route is 182km and driving time is just over 2 hours.

 - Slightly more scenic route – Consider taking Highway 1A from Calgary through Cochrane, and then get on Highway 1 near Morley.
-The adds another 10km to your journey and about 15 more minutes.
-For an even more scenic route you can then take the Bow Valley Parkway outside of Banff but this road is closed until further notice.
+This adds another 10km to your journey and about 15 more minutes.
+For an even more scenic route, you can then take the Bow Valley Parkway outside of Banff but this road is closed until further notice.

 - Youth (up to 17 yo): FREE

-The park gates are 100 kilometers west of Calgary on Highway 1, and passes can be purchased upon arrival.
+The park gates are 100 kilometres west of Calgary on Highway 1, and passes can be purchased upon arrival.
 Alternatively, they can also be purchased online in advance.
-For more information, visit the Parks Canada website.

 Calgary to Lake Louise by Car